cqse/teamscale-build-breaker/README.md

 **-c**, **--commit**=*&lt;commit-revision&gt;*
 The version control commit revision for which analysis results should be obtained.
 This is typically the commit that the current CI pipeline is building.
 Can be either a Git SHA1, a SVN revision number or a Team Foundation changeset ID.

+*TODO* In the ts-upload we named this `--insecure` which aligns with curl

 **--disable-ssl-validation**
 By default, SSL certificates are validated against the configured KeyStore.
 This flag disables validation which makes